Bacúrov

-Bacúrov (Wasserau; Bacúr) is a village and municipality of the Zvolen District in the Banská Bystrica Region of Slovakia.
+Bacúrov (Wasserau; Bacúr) is a village and municipality in the Zvolen District in the Banská Bystrica Region of Slovakia.

 History

 The earliest written reference of Bacúrov dates from 1255 when the village was known as Villa Bochorou (Wasseraw in old German).
-Historical background of Bacúrov reflects the geographical location of the village.
-Situated near well known historical mining towns of Banská Štiavnica, Banská Bystrica and Kremnica, the village was in the spotlight of many historical events.
-In mid-16th century during Turkish invasions, the local villagers were responsible for road guarding.
+The historical background of Bacúrov reflects the geographical location of the village.
+It is situated near the significant historical mining towns of Banská Štiavnica, Banská Bystrica, and Kremnica, the village was in the spotlight of many historical events.
+In mid-16th century during the Turkish invasions, the local villagers were responsible for road guarding.
 Tatars were also threatening the existence of the village.
-In late 16th century, they used to camp just on the outskirts of Bacúrov and Ostrá Lúka.
+In the late 16th century, they used to camp just on the outskirts of Bacúrov and Ostrá Lúka.
+Before the establishment of an independent Czechoslovakia in 1918, Bacúrov was part of Zólyom County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.